 Started her violin journey in her 50’s

 We asked Angelina a few questions about her violin journey.

 I am originally from the State of New Jersey in the United States but, I am currently living in Greece.

-Well, since my repertoire is a little on the slim side, I would have to say Happy Birthday, because no matter lets say, not perfect , it sounds you can almost always guarantee bringing ?smiles to the room just because of your effort and celebratory mood everyone, or the person your playing it for is in.
+Well, since my repertoire is a little on the slim side, I would have to say Happy Birthday, because no matter, let’s say not perfect it sounds, you can almost always guarantee to bring smiles to the room just because of your effort and celebratory mood everyone, or the person you’re playing it for is in.

 Minuet 1, the Academy piece, and Moon River as a duet with Josie.

-I took a class on Coursera called The World of String Quartets that he co teaches, and from there read 1 of his books.
+I took a class on Coursera called The World of String Quartets that he co-teaches, and from there read one of his books.